KellenWatt/python-lessons/README.md

-# Python Lessons for FRC
+# Python Lessons for FRC™

 Welcome to the wonderful world of Python programming!
-Whether you've got years of experience or you're completely new to the concept of software, these lessons are designed to give an interactive, comprehensive (enough) introduction to programming in Python.
+Whether you've got years of experience or you're completely new to the concept of software, these lessons are designed to give an interactive, comprehensive (enough) introduction to programming in Python, specifically in the environment of FIRST™ Robotics.

+## Getting Started
 ### What You'll Need
 Each item has a link to a download, which you can use directly or as reference.
 - [Python 3](https://www.python.org/downloads/)